 - The Handmaid's Tale: The trauma of being beaten by Fred, losing her finger at his hands, and giving away Nichole so that she can have a better life culminates in Serena burning the Waterford house down.

 - In-universe example: in Just Shoot Me! this is how Dennis' student film The Burning House ends.

-- M*A*S*H: Psychiatrist Sidney Freeman convinces Col. Potter to let the camp make a bonfire, burning many non-essential items which represent the stifling Army lifestyle.
+- M*A*S*H: Psychiatrist Sidney Freedman convinces Col. Potter to let the camp make a bonfire, burning many non-essential items which represent the stifling Army lifestyle.
 "You have to let them go crazy once in a while to keep from going crazy."
-Freeman himself tosses his fatigues into the blaze.
+Freedman himself tosses his fatigues into the blaze.

 - Coincidentally, just before the final episode was filmed the MASH set burned down.

 - In the season 3 finale of Nikita, Division (the central location of the show up to that point) is destroyed.

 - In the Riverdale first season finale, Cheryl burns the family mansion in hopes of breaking from the past, as her mother protests to no effect.